United States

 (1 votes)

-Guests have reported strange occurrences; such as items moving on their own and the feeling of being watched; particularly in the older sections of the hotel.
+Guests have reported strange occurrences; including items moving on their own; unexplained noises; and the feeling of being watched.
+Some have claimed to see a ghostly figure in the dining area.

 🎃 How scary does this look?